HiLab-git/PyMIC_examples/segmentation/JSRT2/README.md

 ![image_example](../JSRT/picture/JPCLN001.png)
 ![label_example](../JSRT/picture/JPCLN001_seg.png)

 In this example, we show how to use a customized CNN and a customized loss function to segment the lung from X-Ray images.
-The configurations are the same as those in the `JSRT` example except the network structure and loss function.
+The configurations are the same as those in the `JSRT` example except for the network structure and loss function.

 The customized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
 In this new network, we use a residual connection in each block.
 The customized loss is detailed in `my_loss.py`, where we define a focal dice loss named as MyFocalDiceLoss.
 We use `MyFocalDiceLoss + CrossEntropyLoss` to train the customized network.